Rauf Rustamli

-Rauf Rustamli (Rauf Rüstəmli; born 11 January 2003) is an Azerbaijani footballer who plays as a midfielder for Shamakhi in the Azerbaijan Premier League, on loan from Sabah, and the Azerbaijan national team.
+Rauf Rustamli (Rauf Rüstəmli; born 11 January 2003) is an Azerbaijani professional footballer who plays as a midfielder for Azerbaijan Premier League club Sabah, and the Azerbaijan national team.

 Club career

-On 8 August 2022, Rustamli made his debut in the Azerbaijan Premier League for Gabala match against Turan Tovuz.
+On 8 August 2022, Rustamli made his debut in the Azerbaijan Premier League for Gabala in a match against Turan Tovuz.

 On 17 June 2024, Shamakhi announced the season-long loan signing of Rustamli from Sabah.

+International career

+Rustamli made his debut for the senior Azerbaijan national team on 10 June 2025 in a friendly against Hungary.